Nvidia GPU Share Continues to Increase, According to Steam

 AMD's best selling RX 6000 series card is the RX 6700 XT, coming in at 0.13% of respondents, with the RX 6800 XT at 0.10%, RX 6900 XT at 0.08%, and RX 6800 at just 0.04%.
 The RX 6600 XT only just came out last month, so it hasn't shown up on the survey yet — it would be great to see it make a big splash like the RTX 3070 Ti.

 The good news is that more and more gamers are getting their hands on RTX 30-series GPUs, and it saw overall growth from 5.68% in July to 7.75% in August.
-AMD's RX 6000-series only went up one notch, from 0.35% to 0.36%, but hopefully things will start to improve with the looming end of Ethereum mining.
-One can only hope.
+AMD's RX 6000-series only went up a bit as well, from 0.40% to 0.43%.
+Hopefully things will start to improve with the looming end of Ethereum mining — it's hard to imagine things getting any worse.